 If not consuming alcohol during dinner is not a choice, it is advisable to limit the intake to a minimum.

 Reschedule to see your family another time

-It’s not always an easy choice, but deciding to not see your family during the holidays can be a necessary one if you know you will not feel comfortable.
+It’s not always an easy choice, but deciding not to see your family during the holidays can be a necessary one if you know you will not feel comfortable.
 Know your boundaries.
 Maybe just seeing them for one night can be more than enough or maybe not.
 It’s all about your personal journey.

 Overall, it’s not worth eliminating the beautiful traditions and heritage that we grew up with just because we disagree and live our lives differently from our families.
-It’s all about honoring where we came from, and being conscious that deep down our ancestors want us to do it better than they did.
+It’s all about honoring where we came from, and being conscious that deep down our ancestors would want us to do things better than they did.
 Trust that.